Abstract

 2. The indirect schemes of inverse substructuring analysis to recognize the coupling dynamic stiffness

-It can be found in Fig. 1 that the model of secondary substructures with ‘substructure/component A-coupling connection-substructure/component B’ can be used to equivalently describe a mechanical mounting system with discrete couplings, ca and cb denote the discrete couplings; the dynamic displacement response of output on component A and the applied dynamic force of external input on component B are expressed as oa and ib respectively; The FRF from the excitation input to the response output on the assembly coupling system is represented by Hs that indicated the ‘FRF at system level’; the FRF from the excitation input to the response output on component A and B in the uncoupled state of the experimental model are represented by HA and HB that called the ‘FRF at component level’ of A and B, respectively; Ks denote the coupling dynamic stiffness of the model.
+It can be found in Fig. 1 that the model of secondary substructures with ‘substructure/component A-coupling connection-substructure/component B’ can be used to equivalently describe a mechanical mounting system with discrete couplings, and denote the discrete couplings; the dynamic displacement response of output on component A and the applied dynamic force of external input on component B are expressed as and respectively; The FRF from the excitation input to the response output on the assembly coupling system is represented by that indicated the ‘FRF at system level’; the FRF from the excitation input to the response output on component A and B in the uncoupled state of the experimental model are represented by and that called the ‘FRF at component level’ of A and B, respectively; denote the coupling dynamic stiffness of the model.
 Particularly, matrix terms are used to represent all these parameters on the whole.

 Fig. 1.
 The secondary substructure model with discrete coupling